 The Child Health CheckPoint

-The Child Health CheckPoint is a new phase of the Growing Up in Australia study.
-It is a special one-off physical health assessment offered to the 11-12 year old children participating in Growing Up in Australia.
+The Child Health CheckPoint was an additional phase of the Growing Up in Australia study.
+It offered a special one-off physical health assessment to the 11-12 year old children participating in Growing Up in Australia.

 The aim of the study is to learn more about the health of young Australians as they pass through the 'checkpoint' between childhood and adolescence.
 Information from the study will help researchers and policy-makers understand how a child's first decade determines their health as they approach the teenage years.

-Growing Up in Australia's younger children are invited to take part, as the CheckPoint moves around Australia in 2015 and early 2016.
-The advanced health activities measure heart, lung, kidney health, bone health, fitness, strength, vision, hearing, diet, activity and more.
+Growing Up in Australia's younger children were invited to take part, as the CheckPoint moved around Australia in 2015 and early 2016.
+The advanced health activities measured heart, lung, kidney health, bone health, fitness, strength, vision, hearing, diet, activity and more.

 The Child Health CheckPoint will provide: